Ponzi Scheme, Its History, Examples, Comparison to Pyramid Scheme

 Difference Between Ponzi and Pyramid Schemes

-Most well-known MLM companies are not pyramid schemes.
+Most well known MLM companies are not pyramid schemes.
 Examples include Amway, Meleleuca, and PrePaid Legal.
 Most of their customers are also not representatives of the company.
 This is the main difference between an MLM business and a pyramid scheme.
 Legitimate MLM businesses are good opportunities for people who want to learn how to run their own ventures.
-Here are six questions to ask anyone who invites you to join an MLM business.
+Learn to ask people the six important questions when they invite you to join an MLM business.
+The answers may help you discern a scam from a legitimate business offer.